tomwillfixit/blog/_posts/2017-01-14-shipitCon.md

 ## Contact

 This conference is in the very early stages (1 week old) and we could use plenty of help to get this up and running.
-If you would like to be involved, suggest a talk, sponsor or just provide moral support then feel free to contact @tomwillfixit on Twitter or email : releasecon@tomwillfixit.com
+If you would like to be involved, suggest a talk, sponsor or just provide moral support then feel free to follow us @shipitcon on Twitter.
+We will have our website live in the next few weeks.